 To prepare the cooked shallots, here’s all you do:

-- Add the sliced shallots and 2 tablespoons of butter into a large non-stick skillet, single layer with salt and freshly ground pepper
+- Add the sliced shallots and two tablespoons of butter into a large non-stick skillet, single layer with salt and freshly ground pepper.

-- Cook on medium high heat until they start to sweat, about 5 minutes.
+- Cook on medium high heat until they start to sweat, about five minutes.

-- Add a tiny bit of sugar to the shallots, then lower the heat a bit and continue cooking for about 20 minutes or until golden brown on the edges.
+- Add a tiny bit of sugar to the shallots, then lower the heat a bit and continue cooking for about twenty minutes or until golden brown on the edges.

 Tips For Prepping Squash